RishabhSinghal04/IMDb_Movies_Analysis/README.md

     ![IMDb Ratings](images/report/imdb_ratings.png "IMDb Ratings")

     This page focuses on the highest-rated movies in the dataset, offering a quick view of standout titles based on IMDb scores.
-    - The bar chart “IMDB Rating by Movie” lists movies in descending order of rating, with exact scores displayed.
+    - The bar chart “IMDb Rating by Movie” lists movies in descending order of rating, with exact scores displayed.
     - The Shawshank Redemption leads with a score of 9.3, followed by other critically acclaimed titles such as The Godfather and The Dark Knight.
-    - Filters for Year and Country enable targeted exploration of top-rated films within specific timeframes or regions.
+    - Filters for Year and Country enable targeted exploration of top-rated films within specific timeframes and regions.

 - ### Page 4 – IMDb Score Bucket

     ![IMDb Ratings](images/report/imdb_score_distribution.png "IMDb Ratings")

-    Histogram “Total Movies by IMDB Score” shows most movies cluster between scores of 6.0 and 8.0, with a peak around 7.0.
+    Histogram “Total Movies by IMDb Score” shows most movies cluster between scores of 6.0 and 8.0, with a peak around 7.0.
     - The distribution highlights that extreme low or high scores are relatively rare.
     - Year and Country slicers allow users to analyze how score distributions vary across time periods and geographies.